hazbo/DevelopmentEnvi/README.md

 ### Todo:

   - Improve directory structure for different types of configuration files that are for frameworks or applications ect..
+  - Automate the way frameworks are installed and configured with a database.
+  - Add more PHP frameworks e.g. Symfony, CI, Yii ect..

 ### Contributing